Aylesworth Bowen Perry: Family

 Aylesworth Perry married Emma Duranty Meikle, the daughter of the postmaster and general merchant in Lachute, Quebec on June 5, 1883.
 Their son, Kenneth Meikle Perry (born November 7, 1884) would later become a professor at the Royal Military College of Canada and retire as a Brigadier from the Canadian militia.
 Aylesworth Perry's grandson (through his daughter Gladys Jean Perry and her husband George Leslie Jennings), # 2772 Lt.
 Bernard P. [Perry] Jennings, Royal Canadian Engineers, graduated from Royal Military College of Canada in 1942 as a member of College's, "Last War Class."
 He subsequently took part in the D-Day landings, 6 June 1944, but sadly he was killed-in-action near Falaise, Normandy, on 14 August 1944."

 His great-grandson (via another daughter, Jessie Eleanor Perry) is former BC Premier Gordon Campbell, who served from 2001 to 2011.

-He is a great uncle of a current serving RCMP officer, Tyson David Perry.

 Honours

-In 1909, he was awarded the Order of St. Michael and St. George.
+In 1909, he was appointed Companion of the Order of St. Michael and St. George.
 In 1920 he was given the title "Honorary Aide-de-camp to His Excellency The Governor General".
 Upon his retirement, he was awarded the rank of Major-General by the Canadian Militia.
 In 1948, he was the only member of the "Old Eighteen" to be present at the re-opening of the Royal Military College of Canada and he took the salute for the match past of the "New Hundred".

 The Royal Canadian Mounted Police named the A.B.
 Perry building at the Depot, Regina in his honour.
 In 2009, 13 Major-General A.B.
 Perry, CMG ADC (1860–1956) was added to the wall of honour at the Royal Military College of Canada in Kingston, Ontario.
 Bowen Island, St. Joseph Channel, Algoma was named in honour of Major General Aylesworth Bowen Perry (RMC 1880), Commissioner, Royal Northwest Mounted Police.